 Word from the Chair of the European Committee on Legal Co-operation (CDCJ)

-In recent years, the activity of the CDCJ has focused significantly on aspects of private law and public law relating to the policy of the Council of Europe in favour of children.
-In addition to the instruments above-mentioned, the Guidelines of the Committee of Ministers of the Council of Europe on child-friendly justice and Recommendation CM/Rec(2009)13 on the nationality of children proved concrete achievements in the field.
+Also, the activity of the CDCJ has focused on aspects of private law and public law relating to the policy of the Council of Europe in favour of children.
+The Guidelines of the Committee of Ministers of the Council of Europe on child-friendly justice and Recommendation CM/Rec(2009)13 on the nationality of children proved concrete achievements in this field.